aws/aws-fpga/hdk/README.md

 ## FAQ

 ### Does the HDK Include DMA?
-Current release of the HDK does not include DMA.
+The current release of the HDK does not include DMA.
 Upcoming releases will include both Xilinx's XDMA and AWS EDMA in the HDK and their respective drivers in the SDK.

 ### Does the HDK support OpenCL?
+The current release of the HDK does not include OpenCL support.

 ### Does the HDK support SDAccel?
+The current release of the HDK does not include SDAccel support.

 ### Does the HDK support Chipscope?
-AWS FPGA design is provisioned to support chipscope, and developers will have access to chipscope in one of the upcoming HDK and SDK releases.
+The HDK does not currently support chipscope debug, but this will be enabled in upcoming HDK/SDK releases.

-### Does HDK support Partial Reconfiguration?
+### Does the HDK support dynamic Partial Reconfiguration?
-AWS F1 instances support partial configuration (PR), and the AFI is actually a PR bitstream.
-Using [FPGA Management Tools provided by the SDK](../sdk/management/fpga_image_tools), the users can load/unload AFIs from within the instance.
-**NOTE: The user can only load/unload AFI-id(s) that has been associated a priori to the instance-id or the AMI-id**
+The HDK supports dynamic partial reconfiguration (PR) of the Custom Logic.
+Each AFI is actually a partial bitstream, and AFI's can be swapped during operation.
+Using [FPGA Management Tools provided by the SDK](../sdk/management/fpga_image_tools), the users can load/unload AFIs from within the instance.   **NOTE: Users can only load/unload AFI-id(s) that have been associated a priori to the instance-id or the AMI-id**